Town-of-Impostors/TownOfImpostors/README.md

 ## Jester
 The Jester is a role with no abilities and no tasks to do.
 They are in their own team, and their goal is to get themselves ejected from the ship and make sure not to get killed by the Impostors.
 They will win instantly if ejected from the ship.
 However, if they are killed, they will have no way to win and essentially lose.

+## Agent
+The Agent is a powerful role that has abilities allowing them to access map intel from anywhere.
+This includes the admin table map, security cameras, door logs and vitals if any are accessible.
+This gives them much more information on what is going on around the map, but they shouldn't neglect their tasks either.

 ## Impostor
 The Impostor has additional abilities they can make use of:
 - **Drag & Drop Bodies** - Impostors can drag around and drop dead bodies to reposition them.
 They may also drag bodies through vents.